SligWolf/sligwolf_addon_zdevtools/README.md

 This is an internal development and testing tool for SligWolf's Addons.
 Do not use on production servers/clients.
 Only use this during addon development.
 Use this addon at your own risk!
 This will not be publicly available on Workshop!
+The name makes sure it appears last in lists and load orders.
 Do not reupload in any way!

 Safe operation: